twolodzko/tymwol.github.io/ml-checklist.md

 ---
 layout:        post
 title:         "Deploying Machine Learning Models: A Checklist"
 date:          2021-01-05
+modified_date: 2021-01-08
 ---

 In [The Checklist Manifesto][checklist], Atul Gawande shows how using checklists can make everyone's